sweetpea-org/sweetpea-py/docs/_source/api/derivations.rst

               :type factors: List(Factor)
               :rtype: Derivation

-.. function:: sweetpea.AcrossTrials(predicate, factors, width, stride)
+.. function:: sweetpea.AcrossTrials(predicate, factors, width, stride, start)

               Creates a level that is selected depending on a combination of levels from other factors in the current